AviatrixSystems/Docs/HowTos/tgw_design_patterns.rst

 |all-in-cloud|

-Connecting TGW in Multi Regions
+Connecting TGWs in Multi Regions
 ---------------------------------

 You can use Aviatrix Transit GW to connect TGW in multi regions, as shown below.